NeTrox0/S.G.U/SGU_FrameWork_2.Stratis/scripts/Gear/ReadMe.md

 ******************************************************************

 Each playable unit should have a role set in their INIT field as shown below.
 Change "PC" to the respective role.
-If no "Roll" is assigned to a unit a regular Rifleman(SOLD) is defaulted to. this setVariable ["Role","PC"];
+If no "Role" is assigned to a unit a regular Rifleman(SOLD) is defaulted to. this setVariable ["Role","PC"];

 //Group Roles